xuxuzxw/servers/src/memory/README.md

 A basic implementation of persistent memory using a local knowledge graph.
 This lets Claude remember information about the user across chats.

-## Search Functionality Optimization

-The search functionality has been optimized by integrating `flexsearch.js`.
-This enhancement provides:

-*   **Full-text search**: More comprehensive search capabilities across entity names, types, and observations.
-*   **Fuzzy matching**: Improved search results even with partial or slightly inaccurate queries.
-*   **Enhanced query logic**: The `searchNodes` method now leverages `flexsearch` for more efficient and accurate retrieval of relevant entities and their associated relations.

-The `KnowledgeGraphManager` now includes a `flexSearchIndex` to manage the search index, which is updated automatically during entity creation, observation addition, and entity deletion operations.

 ## Core Concepts

 ### Entities